tedserbinski/www-jekyll/_posts/bmw/2007-09-18-rebuilding-a-bmw-intake-s52-to-m50-intake-manifold-conversion-a-list-of-parts.markdown

 ---
 layout: post
-title: "Rebuilding a BMW intake: S52 to M50 intake manifold conversion, a list of parts"
+title: "Rebuilding a BMW intake: S52 to M50 manifold conversion, a list of parts"
-created: 1188587904
 category: bmw
 ---
 <em>Coming to you live from my parents garage in this 7 part series, are the chronicled adventures my dad and myself had converting an S52 intake manifold to the larger M50 intake manifold.